ISS Board of Trustees

-“To advance the strategy, vision and mission of ISS, we will become a board that is clear and aligned on roles, accountabilities and direction, while always keeping a child focus in our decisions.
+“To advance the strategy, vision and mission of ISS, we are a board that is clear and aligned on roles, accountabilities and direction, while always keeping a student focus in our decisions.

 The ISS Board of Trustees will strive to have different backgrounds and qualifications represented in the team, and will role model a board that promotes diversity, ensures honest confidential discourse and acts as advocates for the school in the external community.”

 1. All executive authority of ISS shall be vested in the Board, and the Board may delegate such authority, as it deems necessary

 2. The Board shall establish the policies of ISS and supervise their implementation

 3. The Board shall appoint the Director and determine the terms and conditions of his or her contract

 4. The Board requires a Full Board Vote to set:

 5. The Board shall annually set the tuition fees for ISS

 6. The Board shall annually approve the salary and benefits guidelines for the employees of ISS